Understanding HTTP Proxies: Performance, Security, and Configuration

 What is eBPF?

-Enhancing Performance and Security
+Enhancing Proxy Performance

 Risks and Mitigation Strategies for HTTP Smuggling in Proxy Setups